StefanoAllesina/SZN/docs/R_tutorial.md

 -   Install `R`: download and install `R` from [this page](https://cran.r-project.org/).
 Choose the right architecture (Windows, Mac, Linux).
 If possible, install `R` 3.5.1 or above.
 -   Install `RStudio`: go to [this page](https://www.rstudio.com/products/rstudio/download/) and download the "RStudio Desktop Open Source License".
 -   Install `R` packages: launch `RStudio`.
 Click on "Packages" in the bottow-right panel.
 Click on "Install": a dialog window will open.
 Type `tidyverse` in the field "Packages" and click on "Install".
 This might take a few minutes, and ask you to download further packages.
+Once you're done, install `igraph` and `ggnetwork` in the same way.

 What is R?
 ==========